isabella232/magic-products-distribution-service/README.md

 **Note:** You need suitable permissions (being a member of MAGIC) to perform these instructions.

-**Note:** You will be asked to sign-in to the 'MAGIC-PDC Data Workflows PoC' application when signing-in.
+**Note:** You will be asked to sign in to the 'MAGIC-PDC Data Workflows PoC' application when running this script.

+**Note:** This test script is not representative of how code for this service will be written.

 **Note:** This test script is not representative of how code for this service will be written.